 The Role of Connected Worker Technology in Clean/Inspect/Lubricate

 With Connected Worker® by Parsable, frontline workers have access to the information they need, such as training or step-by-step procedural tutorials.
-Connected Worker by Parsable also empowers frontline workers to digitally log job details.
+Connected Worker also empowers frontline workers to digitally log job details.
 Those data points can be fed into your systems of record, or reviewed by other team members – providing the visibility needed to overcome some of the common issues mentioned above.

 Connected Worker by Parsable allows manufacturing teams to react faster to issues and, ultimately, to standardize knowledge sets.

 By providing up-to-date work instructions to your frontline workers, this means not only are they performing work according to spec, but it leads to more consistent work performed across teams and sites.